ryo034/homebrew-urlo/README.md

 ```

 ### License
-urlo is released under the MIT License.
+urlo is released under the GPT-3.0 License.
 See LICENSE for more information.